-In 2020, 24 children died of heatstroke in hot cars across the United States.
+In 2021, 23 children have died of heatstroke in hot cars across the United States since 1998.
 Did you know in the span of 10 minutes a car can heat up by 20 degrees?
 Sadly, 10 minutes is all it takes to kill a child left alone in a hot vehicle.
 A child’s body temperature rises three to five times faster than adults.
 A decision to run in and grab a quick coffee is not worth the risk.
 It is important to know that summertime is the peak season for these incidents to occur and that high body temperatures alone can cause permanent injury.
 However, heatstroke can occur in outdoor temperatures as low as 57 degrees.

 The warning signs of heatstroke vary, but may include: